-It's not yet clear which spaces we are recruiting for - probably "a room in the shared house" and maybe a flat in spring.
+It's not yet clear which spaces we are recruiting for first - probably "a room in the shared house" and maybe a flat in spring.
 Work is also progressing on the lodge house.
-All these possibilities need a lot of work before they're officially habitable, but taht's just the sort of work we are doing, and what any potential new member would have to help with.
+All these possibilities need a lot of work before they're officially habitable, but that's just the sort of work we are doing, and what any potential new member would have to help with.

 We're also gathering volunteers and friends for workdays and worksweeks in the future, so get in touch if that's your bag too.